tayyab-balti/AI-Internship/Day4.md

+## Feature Engineering
+- Using intuition to design new features, by transforming or combining original features.

 ## Ensemble Learning
 - It uses multiple learning algorithms to obtain better predictive performance.
 - Giving dataset to multiple models (KNN, SVM, Logistic Regression, etc.)